lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Overview {#asym-overview}

-EDHOC supports authentication with signature or static Diffie-Hellman keys in the form of raw public keys (RPK) and public key certificates with the requirements that:

-* The Initiator is able to retrieve the Responder's public authentication key using ID_CRED_R,

-* The Responder is able to retrieve the Initiator's public authentication key using ID_CRED_I,

-where ID_CRED_I and ID_CRED_R are the identifiers of the public authentication keys.
-Their encoding is specified in {{id_cred}}.

 While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages.
 The unprotected COSE header in COSE_Sign1, and COSE_Encrypt0 (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

-## Encoding of Public Authentication Key Identifiers {#id_cred}

-The identifiers ID_CRED_I and ID_CRED_R are COSE header_maps, i.e. CBOR maps containing COSE Common Header Parameters, see Section 3.1 of {{RFC8152}}).
-ID_CRED_I and ID_CRED_R need to contain parameters that can identify a public authentication key.
-In the following paragraph we give some examples of possible COSE header parameters used.

-Raw public keys are most optimally stored as COSE_Key objects and identified with a 'kid' parameter:

-* ID_CRED_x = { 4 : kid_x }, where kid_x : bstr, for x = I or R.

-Public key certificates can be identified in different ways.
-Header parameters for identifying X.509 certificates are defined in {{I-D.ietf-cose-x509}}, for example:

-* by a hash value with the 'x5t' parameter;

-   * ID_CRED_x = { 34 : COSE_CertHash }, for x = I or R,

-* by a URL with the 'x5u' parameter;

-   * ID_CRED_x = { 35 : uri }, for x = I or R,

-The purpose of ID_CRED_I and ID_CRED_R is to facilitate retrieval of a public authentication key and when they do not contain the actual credential, they may be very short.
-ID_CRED_I and ID_CRED_R MAY contain the actual credential used for authentication.
-It is RECOMMENDED that they uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
-ID_CRED_I and ID_CRED_R are transported in the ciphertext, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

 ## Encoding of bstr_identifier {#bstr_id}